 Pearls & Pitfalls

 Doxycycline can kill the endosymbiont bacteria Wolbachia, which O. volvulus requires for survival and embryogenesis.
 Doxycycline kills > 60% of adult female worms and sterilizes or decreases the fertility of those that survive, but doxycycline does not kill microfilariae.
-An alternative regimen includes one dose of ivermectin 150 mcg/kg, followed in 1 week by doxycycline 100 mg orally once or twice a day for 6 weeks.
-It is unclear whether the likely adherence difficulties of this regimen would result in improvement on the results of ivermectin-only treatment.
+Doxycycline can be given 1 week after the initial single dose of ivermectin 150 mcg/kg, at a dose of 100 mg orally once or twice a day for 6 weeks.
+Because of the likely difficulty adhering to this prolonged regimen, it is unclear whether it would improve the results of ivermectin-only treatment.

 Surgical removal of accessible onchocercomas can reduce skin microfilaria counts, but it has been replaced by ivermectin therapy.